Have you ever met someone you really liked, and everything seemed to go perfectly up until the moment you first end up in bed together?

 - The memory of your previous sexual experiences and your feelings about them.

-This is when the anxiety itself becomes a major factor in you experiencing premature ejaculation or erectile dysfunction for example.
+This is when the anxiety itself can become a major factor in issues like premature ejaculation or erectile dysfunction.

 5. The vicious circle